BrianLoveGa/proj4-simple-over-complex/README.md

 Also will have instructions (typed out markdown style or embedded video/link to You Tube tutorial I make) for creating a GitHub account, installing Python, installing a code editor (Sublime or VS code) and using the new code editor to have a hello world file saved on GitHub.
 Include how to play this 'game' now that you have some basics set up for coding.

-Also, I would like to have that same game recreated in JavaScript and playable through the webpage - either via prompts, or the console log, and eventually a playable version in the browser using a button and input field where the text appears on the page.
+Also, I would like to have that same game recreated in JavaScript and playable through the webpage currently via prompts, and there exists a playable version in the browser using a button and prompts via a React component.

 The code for the JS versions would all be separate files so they can be compared and contrasted to the original Python version.